MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 1. Apply Conditional Access
 1. Control access by multiple users to multiple apps

-To view the complete how-to guide, see [Enable private access gateways](~/architecture/sse-deployment-guide-private-access.md).
+To view the complete how-to guide, see [Deployment guide for Microsoft Entra Private Access](~/architecture/sse-deployment-guide-private-access.md).

-### Step 5: Onboard customer workflow portal
+### Step 5: Onboard customers with a workflow portal

 The Microsoft Entra admin portal enables you to automate prehire tasks with Lifecycle workflows through an HR provisioning process.
 Provisioning creates an identity in a target system based on certain conditions.
 Deprovisioning removes the identity from the target system, when conditions are no longer met.
 These processes are part of identity lifecycle management.